 We hear the word singularity a lot these days.
 In this case what is meant by the word is simply "non-duality".
 By non-duality (singularity) we mean, in relationship to measurement of time which is fundamental to our computational technologies, exact measurement, in contrast to approximation, which is commonly used today in the technological systems which run our world.
 When a technological system is enabled to access a dynamically stable reference, it is freed from the measurement uncertainty inevitable with a relative reference located somewhere in time and space.
 Going beyond the limitations of time and space we can envision a field of order, which has been mathematically substantiated, and is now referred to as a super quantum unified field.
 This field of order supports every thing in time and space.
 If we want to make it a bit more concrete for the sake of understanding, we could refer to any point within this orderly field as a universal time reference.

 In complex systems there are "decision rules" which enable the system to stay organized and continue to function well.
 We are familiar with the principle of least action, which all the known laws of nature obey.
 The principle of least action is one "rule" natural systems use in "deciding" which path to take.
 Could the application of measurement singularity, through a more dynamically stable reference for the more exact measurement of time, enable our technological systems to more fully utilize the law of least action?
 If so this will maximize effectiveness and efficiency, to create more sustainable technologies, and increase our ability to profit from the economy of nature.
 Could this one addition of a noise reduction technology enable the full use of the law of least action to our existing systems to support more dynamically stable energy and information signals?
-Or could it promote better teamwork in corporations?
+And could it also promote better teamwork in corporations?
 More efficient functioning of the human nervous system to reduce stress and fatigue?
 Plants growing faster and healthier?
 And even reduce pollution?

 Research indicates these are just a glimpse into the potential benefits of using more fully the laws of nature in our technological systems.

 When we look at the plans for sustainable development such as on the United Nations Website, they sound encouraging.
 And yet we need to remember that if they do not have the most advanced technology to deliver the desired changes, the results of their plans could be unsuccessful.
 We have seen from experience that we can get off track, and a local problem can end up taking on global proportions.
 Implementing man-made guidelines or laws may not be enough to motivate people or corporations to act in everyone's best interest.
 Research on brain integration and coherence shows a correlation between more coherent brain functioning and creativity, innovation, and greater success in many areas of life.
 Technology enables us to do many things more easily than before.
 Therefore it should be able to help us become more sustainable with less effort.
+When you have measurement singularity you have greater overall resiliency in systems, large and small, along with the inspiration of global cooperation, instead of isolated attempts at a solution.
+This prevents the possibility of a localized problem and if a problem starts to erupt, it self corrects in real time as seen in the scientific research.

 It has now become clear that the quality of the electronic signals in our technological systems can influence intelligibility, and even brain plasticity.
 In the following Tedx presentation Karl-Henrik Robert MD, Phd. talks of the importance of getting to the root cause of problems in order to find the solution: